-(Pocket-lint) - Google is beginning to roll out its human-sounding Google Duplex technology to users in more countries, including the UK.
+(Pocket-lint) - Google has started to roll out its human-sounding Google Duplex technology to users in more countries, including the UK.

 With Duplex, you can ask Google Assistant to call businesses for you to make reservations, book appointments, get hours of operation, and more.
-Google Duplex has been in testing since it debuted in May 2018, and although Google is promising to take "a slow and measured approach" with this technology, it's already rolled out across 48 US states and is expanding internationally.
+Google Duplex has been in testing since it debuted in May 2018, and although Google is promising to take "a slow and measured approach" with this technology, it's already rolled out across much of the US and is expanding internationally.

 What is Google Duplex?

 Google Duplex is a technology powering a new Google Assistant feature.
 Billed as a completely automated system, Google Duplex can essentially make calls for you, but with a natural-sounding human voice instead of a robotic one.
 It's able to understand "complex sentences, fast speech, and long remarks," according to Google, which envisions us using Duplex to book appointments and reservations.

 How does Google Duplex work?

 There’s no learning curve and no extra step to set up Duplex.